Procedure regarding additional financing contributions for Stuttgart 21

 Civil proceedings on infrastructure utilization fees

-DB Group is pursuing compensation for damages against the airlines that were part of the so-called air freight cartel, which, according to the findings of various competition authorities around the world, agreed on kerosene and security surcharges, among other things, from 1999 to at least 2006 at the expense of freight forwarders such as DB Schenker.
-Claims for damages were entered against several airlines in Germany and the USA in 2014.
-In the meantime, we were able to conclude the US procedure through out-of-court settlements.
-In addition, out-of-court settlements relating to the proceedings in Germany have thus far been concluded with five airlines.
-Settlement negotiations are being conducted with additional airlines to settle these proceedings.
+DB Group is pursuing compensation claims for damages against the airlines that were part of the air freight cartel, which, according to the findings of various competition authorities around the world, agreed on kerosene and security surcharges, among other things, from 1999 to at least 2006 at the expense of freight forwarders such as DB Schenker.
+US actions filed by DB Schenker have now ended in out-of-court settlements.
+Furthermore, DB Barnsdale AG, which is pooling DB Group’s claims for compensation with those of non-Group parties, has so far concluded out-of-court settlements relating to proceedings pending in Germany with nine airlines in proceedings before the District Court of Cologne.
+Settlement negotiations are to be conducted with the remaining airlines in the case in order to settle these proceedings.

 In December 2017, DB Competition Claims GmbH filed an action against DAF, Daimler, Iveco, MAN and Volvo/Renault Groups in the District Court of Munich for the “truck cartel.”
 In addition to its own claims, DB Competition Claims GmbH is also asserting the claims of the German Armed Forces and over 40 companies.
 The action is seeking compensation for damages totaling about€ 500 million.
 The claims of the German Armed Forces have since been split off into separate negotiations in order to address issues that are specific to procurements by the German Armed Forces.
 Otherwise, the proceedings are already in the evidence-taking stage so that the experts appointed by the court can determine the damage caused by the cartel.